 Two grand tylers with drawn Swords Music Brethren not members of any lodge, two and two The lodges according to their numbers; Juniors going first Members of the grand stewards lodge.
 Officers of grand stewards lodge Architect or builder with the mallet Grand organist Grand superintendent of works with the plan Grand director of ceremonies Grand deacons Grand secretary, with book of constitutions on a cushion Grand registrar with his bag.
 Grand treasurer with his staff.
 Grand chaplain.
 Past grand wardens.
 Past provincial grand masters.
 Provincial grand masters.
 Past deputy grand masters Visitors of distinction Junior grand warden, with plumb.
-(Steward Standard of the grand lodge Senior grand warden with level.
-Volume of the sacred law Steward square and compasses

-Steward with wand
+(Steward Steward Standard of the grand lodge with wand with wand Senior grand warden with level.
+Volume of the sacred law Steward Steward square and compasses with wand with wand on a velvet cushion.
+Deputy grand master, with square (Steward Steward Standard of the grand master. with wand with wand Grand sword bearer.
+Most worshipful grand master.
+Two stewards with wands Grand tyler with drawn sword.